Jabra Elite Active 75t Headphones

 Should you buy them?

 Yes.
 The Jabra Elite Active 75t’s secure and comfortable fit, along with excellent sound quality and protection from both dust and water, makes them a perfect companion for everything from your daily commute to the most grueling of workouts.
-As long as you’re not looking for active noise cancellation or massive battery life, they’re a great choice.
+Now that they have ANC too, they’re darn near perfect.

 - The best earbuds for 2020